status-im/help.status.im/docs/en/using-status/share-your-status-profile.md

     1. From the tab bar, tap :mobile-messages: **Messages**.
     1. From the top navigation, tap :mobile-qr-code: **QR code**.
-    1. Share your QR code, profile link or emoji hash with your future contact.
+    1. Share your QR code or profile link with your future contact.
 You can also tap :mobile-share: **Share** to send your profile link to someone via SMS or a different app.

 === "Desktop"

     1. Click your profile picture in the bottom-left corner.
     1. Click :desktop-profile: **View my profile**.
-    1. Share your QR code, profile link or emoji hash with your future contact.
+    1. Share your QR code or profile link with your future contact.

 --8<-- "includes/urls-en.txt"